-- Does the act meet the generally accepted and understood meaning of the offense? - Was the act, even if an offense, trifling? - Would the issuance of a caution for this misconduct likely have desirable results for game and/or player management?
+- Does the act meet the generally accepted and understood meaning of the offense? - · Was the act, even if an offense, trifling? - Would the issuance of a caution for this misconduct likely have desirable results for game and/or player management?

-If the player's act meets the criteria for the offense, is not trifling, and its punishment will have a salutary effect, the caution should be given.
+If the player's act meets the criteria for the offense, is not trifling, and its punishment will have a beneficial effect, the caution should be given.
 Whether the referee should stop play to do so or whether play should be allowed to continue until the next stoppage involves the application of the same advantage concept that is used to decide whether to stop play for a foul.

 Every caution must be given for one and only one of the seven reasons listed in Law 12.
 Player behavior, of course, may involve several forms of misconduct at the same time and the referee must decide whether to caution each one separately (in which case, the second caution must also be followed by a send-off and display of the red card) or to issue a single caution for the total behavior.
 If the latter is chosen, the referee must decide which specific reason in the Law will be reported as the basis for the caution.
-For referees officiating professional matches where there are points associated with various forms of misconduct, the referee is expected to select the reason which carries the highest point value.
 In either case, however, the referee should fully describe in the game report all misconduct the player has committed in addition to the misconduct for which the caution was given.